Rawang railway station

-The Rawang railway station is a commuter train station located in Rawang, Gombak District, Selangor, Malaysia, that is served by the KTM Komuter's since 2015, and the KTM ETS train services.
+The Rawang railway station is a commuter rail train station located in Rawang, Gombak District, Selangor, Malaysia.
+It is served by the KTM Komuter's and two KTM ETS's ETS Gold train services.

-It was the northernmost terminus for passenger services on the Rawang–Seremban Route since the start of the KTM Komuter service until 2015, when the trial route between Rawang and Port Klang began operating to cater to the KTM double-track upgrading project.
-In 2016, the Rawang–Port Klang Line was merged with the Rawang–Tanjung Malim shuttle service, thus ending Rawang's role as the northern terminus of the line.
+It was the northernmost terminus for passenger services on the Rawang– route since the start of KTM Komuter's services until 2015, when a new Rawang- trial route began operating to cater for the KTM double-track upgrading project.
+In 2016, the Rawang–Port Klang route was merged with the Rawang– shuttle service, ending Rawang's role as the northern terminus of the line and forming the current Tanjung Malim-Port Klang Line.

-The station built to cater the traffic around the suburb of Rawang as there were no other commuter or mass transit services in the Klang Valley that stopped here before the arrival of the KTM Komuter.
+The station built to cater the traffic around the suburbs of Rawang as there were no other commuter or mass transit services in the Klang Valley that stopped here before the arrival of the KTM Komuter.